Here we will describe two special ways PYTHIA can make use of MadGraph5 and

 libpythia8mg5PLUGIN.so in the Pythia

-Additional matrix element libraries can be created the user using the
+Additional MG5 matrix-element libraries can be created by the user.
+Note

 ./generate --model=sm --output=example --process="p p > e+ e-"

-will build all matrix elements for the process p p → e+
+will build all SM matrix elements for the process p p → e+

 e-.
 The general usage requires three options as